lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 Yet it is not needed for CMP message protection providing integrity and authenticity because transfer of PKI messages is usually completed in very limited time.
 For the same reason it typically is not required for the indirect method of providing a POP {{sect-5.2.8.3.2}} delivering the newly issued certificate in encrypted form.

 Encrypted values {{sect-5.2.2}} are transferred using CMS EnvelopedData [RFC5652], which does not offer pfs.
-In cases where long-term security is needed, CMP messages SHOULD be transferred over a mechanism that provides pfs, such as TLS.
+In cases where long-term security is needed, CMP messages SHOULD be transferred over a mechanism that provides pfs, such as TLS with appropriate cipher suites selected.

 ## Private Keys for Certificate Signing and CMP Message Protection
 {: id="sect-8.6"}